All-Purpose Tintex Fabric Dye

 - Always follow the fabric special care instructions.
 When using Tintex adjust temperature or dyeing technique as needed to get the best result with your material.

-- You can use different tools and techniques to create different patterns: try painting stencils, spray/squeeze bottle application, dip-dyeing, or tie dyeing (ex: fold, pleat, swirl or crumple fabric before dyeing) methods.
+- You can use different tools and techniques to create patterns: try painting stencils, spray/squeeze bottle application, dip-dyeing, or tie dyeing (ex: fold, pleat, swirl or crumple fabric before dyeing) methods.

 AMOUNT OF TINTEX ADJUSTS COLOUR: